mdonkers/dotfiles/debian_install.md

 ### Setup Safe Mode ###
 Login into Windows 10, and set up Safe Mode: "Change advanced Startup Options" -> "Restart Now" -> "Troubleshoot" -> "Advanced options" -> "Startup Settings" -> "Restart"

+Disable "Fast Boot" in the "Power Options" menu, look for "Turn on fast startup"

 Now reboot to get into the BIOS menu.